-Daniel manages Dynamic’s new market entry strategy and shared renewables platform.
-He oversees national accounts and leads Dynamic’s greenfield development and off-taker aggregation efforts in community solar.
-Prior to Dynamic, Daniel was Chief Strategy Officer of Safari Energy where he implemented the company’s business development process and growth strategy – during his tenure there, contracted backlog was increased by over 1,000%.
+Daniel manages Dynamic Energy’s new market entry strategy and shared renewables platform.
+He oversees national accounts and leads Dynamic Energy’s greenfield development and off-taker aggregation efforts in community solar.
+Prior to Dynamic Energy, Daniel was Chief Strategy Officer of Safari Energy where he implemented the company’s business development process and growth strategy – during his tenure there, contracted backlog was increased by over 1,000%.

 Before Safari, Daniel was CFO/COO of Martifer Solar USA, Inc., which integrated roughly 4% of the U.S. commercial solar market between 2009 and 2011 for leading municipal and Fortune clients he has contracted over $600M of solar PV for over 1,200 clients.

 Daniel’s MBA comes from the LeBow College of Business at Drexel University, and he has a BS from Bucknell University.